Turkish War of Independence: Clashes in İzmit

 The clash outside İzmit brought serious consequences.
-British forces conducted combat operations on the nationalists and the Royal Air Force carried out aerial bombardments against the positions, which forced nationalist forces to temporarily retreat to more secure missions.
+British forces conducted combat operations on the Nationalists and the Royal Air Force carried out aerial bombardments against the positions, which forced Nationalist forces to temporarily retreat to more secure missions.
 The British commander in Turkey, General George Milne—, asked for reinforcements.
-This led to a study to determine what would be required to defeat the Turkish nationalists.
+This led to a study to determine what would be required to defeat the Turkish Nationalists.
 The report, signed by French Field Marshal Ferdinand Foch, concluded that 27 divisions were necessary, but the British army did not have 27 divisions to spare.
 Also, a deployment of this size could have disastrous political consequences back home.
 World War I had just ended, and the British public would not support another lengthy and costly expedition.

 The British accepted the fact that a nationalist movement could not be defeated without deployment of consistent and well-trained forces.
 On 25 June, the forces originating from Kuva-i İnzibatiye were dismantled under British supervision.
-The British realised that the best option to overcome these Turkish nationalists was to use a force that was battle-tested and fierce enough to fight the Turks on their own soil.
-The British had to look no further than Turkey's neighbor: Greece.
+The British realised that the best option to overcome these Turkish Nationalists was to use a force that was battle-tested and fierce enough to fight the Turks on their own soil.
+The British had to look no further than Turkey's neighbor already occupying its territory: Greece.